-Dear All, we are now ready for taking this year's bookings for anytime between April 26th and mid-October!
+Dear All, we look forward to having you camp with us anytime between April 26th and mid-October!
 Please read through the listing to find out more about Lakeshore Tent Camping and our place.
-We look forward to hearing from you and hope to be part of your adventures in the Sierra :-)
+Can't wait to hear from you and to be part of your adventures in the Sierra!

 We're a husband and wife team and this is our adopted home - a small RV Park & Campground located directly on the shores of Bridgeport Reservoir.
 We believe in campfires, starry nights, good laughs, exploration, a deep sleep and an early rise.
 The mountains are a place to get back to basics, a place to explore, to breathe.
 So turn off your phone and turn on your senses.
 When you arrive, we won’t hand you a list of rules but we may ask you to join us for a campfire, remind you to conserve water, and to separate your trash so we can recycle it.
 That’s about it, oh yeah: relax, it’s your vacation.